 EE in the news

-EE student to participate in NASA Community College Aerospace Scholars
+EE student participates in NASA Community College Aerospace Scholars and wins first prize

-New Mexico Tech Electrical Engineering student Michelle Sherman who graduated earlier this year from Santa Fe Community College, has been selected to travel to NASA’s John C. Stennis Space Center in Mississippi this fall to participate in the NASA Community College Aerospace Scholars project.
+New Mexico Tech Electrical Engineering student Michelle Sherman who graduated earlier this year from Santa Fe Community College, was selected to travel to NASA’s John C. Stennis Space Center in Mississippi this fall to participate in the NASA Community College Aerospace Scholars project.

 Electrical Engineering student Michelle Sherman to participate in NASA Community College Aerospace Scholars.